autologic-web/redirect-bundle/README.md

     - { pattern: '/old-route/', redirect: 'domain.com/new-route', status: 302 }
     # forwarding: this will redirect to domain.com/new-route/old-route
     - { pattern: '/old-route/', redirect: 'domain.com/new-route', forwarding: true }
+    # absolute: will force relative or absolute redirects
+    # if false it will redirect to the route on the current host
+    - { pattern: '/old-route/', redirect: '/new-route', absolute: false }
+    # protocol: will force the protocol
+    - { pattern: '/old-route/', redirect: '/new-route', protocol: 'ftp://' }
     # priority: this first rule will match first when a user visits /old-route/sub-route, the second acting as a fallback
     - { pattern: '/.*old-route\/sub-route', redirect: 'domain.com/new-route/sub-route' }
     - { pattern: '/.*old-route/', redirect: 'domain.com/new-route' }